Robert Millner: Biography

 After leaving Newington College he worked as a stockbroker for two years.
-From 1970 until 1983 he farmed in Cowra, New South Wales and in 1984 joined the family business, Washington H. Soul Pattinson, as a director.
-In 1997, he was appointed deputy chairman of the company and since 1999 he has been Chairman of the company.
+From 1970 until 1983 he farmed in Cowra and in 1984 joined the family business, Soul Patts, as a director.
+In 1997, he was appointed deputy chairman of the company and since 1999 he has been chairman of the company.

+Personal life

+Honours

+Millner was appointed an Officer of the Order of Australia in the 2023 King's Birthday Honours for "distinguished service to business, to rugby union as an administrator, and to the community through philanthropic contributions".